mongodb/genny/Nodes.md

    external trigger.
 External software could track when all the clients have finished their warmups, and then indicate for all of the clients to continue.

+### Future Extensions

+1. The sleep node currently sleeps for a constant amount of time.
+In the future it will have an option to sleep for a random period of time, and the distribution and parameters will be specifiable.
+An exponential sleep, combined wiht the spawn node would allow modeling a Poisson arrival process.